Unlock the Equity in Your Home

-When you open a HELOC, you can borrow up to 70% of the appraised value of your home (less the remaining principal owed).
-A HELOC with ACCU offers you the flexibility to draw funds as you see fit, because you can re-access your line of credit without re-applying during your draw period.
+When you open a Home Equity Line of Credit (HELOC), you can borrow up to 80% of the appraised value of your home (less the remaining principal owed).
+A HELOC with America’s Christian Credit Union (ACCU) offers you the flexibility to draw funds as you see fit, because you can access your line of credit anytime during the initial 10 years.
 Use the funds to cover the cost of college tuition, debt consolidation, large appliance replacement or installation, unexpected expenses, and more!
 And only pay interest on what you use, even if you are approved for more.

 - Home improvements